HOUSEHOLD HAZARDOUS WASTE

+Latex Paint is not hazardous and is not accepted at these one day hazardous waste events.
 Simply open the lid and let Latex Paint air dry.
 Leave the lids off when placing out with your regular trash.
 In the event that you have too much paint and it will not harden using this method:

 DISPOSE OF HHW PROPERLY

-Improperly disposed HHW can pollute the groundwater, surface water, and the air we breathe.
+Improperly disposed of HHW can pollute the groundwater, surface water, and the air we breathe.
 It can harm children, pets, and sanitation workers.
 Listed below are ways you can dispose of HHW in a responsible manner.

-PLEASE DO NOT BRING ANY LARGE APPLIANCES AND/OR ITEMS CONTAINING FREON THEY WILL NOT BE ACCEPTED ****
+PLEASE DO NOT BRING ANY TVs, COMPUTERS, APPLIANCES AND/OR ITEMS CONTAINING FREON TO OUR HHW EVENT AS THEY

 CELL PHONE RECYCLING